History and Politics

 Staff in the Faculty of History and the Department of Politics and International Studies have a wide range of shared interests in political and international history, the origins of contemporary politics and international relations, and the history of political ideas.
 This degree balances a strong grounding in the two component subjects with the opportunity to explore the ways in which historical and political understanding together illuminate the modern world.

 Magdalene has a very strong tradition in the study of history and politics, both as separate disciplines and jointly in the study of the history of politics and political thought.
-We aim to make two or three offers in History and Politics each year.
+We aim to make around two offers in History and Politics each year.

 Closely related to the study of history and politics, Magdalene is also home to the Joint Centre for History and Economics, which has bases here and at King’s College in Cambridge and in the Faculty of Arts and Sciences at Harvard University.